VSoftTechnologies/DUnitX/ReadMe.txt

 * Extensive Assert class.

-* Limited backwards compatibility with DNUnit test classes (not the framework).
+* Limited backwards compatibility with DUnit test classes (not the framework).
 Use DUnitX.DUnitCompatibility

 * Data driven test cases - the ability to provide a test method with a data